retrocodes12/NebulaStreams-V2/README.md

 This repo is intended for operators who want to run the addon on their own machine or VPS and tune the box for throughput.

-## Default Runtime Model

-V2 still keeps bounded concurrency for provider execution and host fan-out.
-That is intentional.
-Removing every internal bound would make the process easier to crash under real traffic.
-The public-facing throttles are disabled by default, but the internal scheduler still uses wider caps so the process can stay responsive under load.

 ## Local Start